ga-wdi-exercises/checkpoint-angular/readme.md

 An `index.html` file has been provided and has `angular` loaded already (remember to link your own JS).
 The tests are just checking that a module exists, and features of the service and the controller -- the template is not being checked.
 It is there for your convenience but it would be fine to just work based off of the tests.

+Note: You do not need to bring in any dependencies. `npm install` will install angular.js.
+If you try to include a module like `ui.router` or `ngResource` by addind a script with a cdn source it will not be found by the tests.

 ## Instructions

 For this checkpoint you will be building a little app to keep track of random thoughts.
 The app will have one model, a **musing**.